spatie/laravel-support-bubble/README.md

 You can customize the TailwindCSS classes used for the bubble pop-up, input fields and submit button by changing the `support-bubble.class` config keys.
 This is the ideal place to change the bubble's default purple color or use your own `.input` or `.button` classes.

-You you're looking to change any more advanced styles, keep reading to learn how to publish and customize the Blade views used in the support bubble component.
+If you're looking to change any more advanced styles, keep reading to learn how to publish and customize the Blade views used in the support bubble component.

 ### Customizing views